 GoPro is the undisputed king of the action cam world, but the best GoPro for you isn't always going to be the latest and greatest in the range.
 If you're thinking of investing, this guide is here to help you figure out where to put your cash.

-While the current flagship GoPro HERO 9 Black is the best action camera in terms of tech and features, you might not need its hugely powerful specs... and in fact the HERO 8 Black will suit most users' needs.
-If its 360 footage you're after, the GoPro Max will be the best GoPro for you (our GoPro HERO vs MAX will outline the differences if you're not sure).
+While the current flagship GoPro HERO 10 Black is the best action camera in terms of tech and features, you might not need its hugely powerful specs... and in fact the HERO 8 Black will suit most users' needs.
+If its 360 footage you're after, the GoPro Max will be the best GoPro for you (our GoPro HERO vs MAX guide will outline the differences if you're not sure).

-The general rule of thumb is that sensor resolution decreases as you head down the range, as does the ability of baked-in software and battery capacity, but the fact is that GoPro set the bar so high that even if you jump back a couple of generations, you'll still be getting a camera that outstrips much of the current competition from other brands.
+The general rule of thumb is that sensor resolution decreases as you head down the range, as does the ability of baked-in software and battery capacity, but the fact is that GoPro sets the bar so high that even if you jump back a couple of generations, you'll still be getting a camera that outstrips much of the current competition from other brands.
 Aside from that, there have been a few significant design changes over the years – the frameless design (H8 and later), front facing live preview screen (H9 and later) will be a deal-maker for certain people, for example.

 - Best drones for aerial photography